cnbbooks/lfe-sicp/src/ch2/exercises-4.md

 #### Exercise 2.14

 Demonstrate that Lem is right.
 Investigate the behavior of the system on a variety of arithmetic expressions.
-Make some intervals A and B, and use them in computing the expressions $$\frac{A}{A}$$ and $$\frac{A}{B}$$.
+Make some intervals A and B, and use them in computing the expressions \\(\frac{A}{A}\\) and \\(\frac{A}{B}\\).
 You will get the most insight by using intervals whose width is a small percentage of the center value.
 Examine the results of the computation in center-percent form (see exercise 2.12).

 #### Exercise 2.15